-We will analyse the data from your test and then send a report with our findings to the doctor who referred you for this test.
+We will analyse the data from both of your tests and then send a report with our findings to the doctor who referred you for these tests.
 Depending on the findings, your doctor will either write to you or invite you to a clinic appointment to discuss your results.